Zivgl66/Iac-atlantis-terraform/Infrastructure_gitops_project.md

    - Ensures secure and controlled access to Google Cloud resources, adhering to the principle of least privilege.

 5. **Monitoring and Metrics**:

    - Selected metrics provide comprehensive visibility into the performance and health of the infrastructure.
    - Helps in proactive identification and resolution of issues.

+6. **Secret Management with HashiCorp Vault**:

+   - Ensures that sensitive information such as passwords and credentials are securely stored and managed.
+   - Integrates with Terraform and application code to inject secrets at runtime, reducing the risk of exposure.

+7. **Database and Datastore for Terraform State Management**:
+   - Using Google Cloud Datastore to manage Terraform state locks prevents concurrent modifications, ensuring state consistency and integrity.

 ## Challenges Faced and Solutions